XDR vs SIEM vs SOAR: Choosing The Best Security Solution

 As the name implies, SIEM was created to help security professionals manage security events.
 At its core, it should make incident response faster and easier.
 The truth is, SIEM vendors never truly got around to the “EM” part of their namesake.
 That’s why many have acquired SOAR companies to supplement this feature set.

 Unfortunately, early adopters have found that this bundled SIEM and SOAR platform approach is not working.
-That’s why many customers are looking for alternative solutions like XDR, or independent Low-code Security Automation, to replace this legacy SOC technology.
+That’s why many customers are looking for alternative solutions like XDR, or independent AI-Enabled Security Automation platforms, to replace this legacy SOC technology.

 Security Orchestration, Automation, and Response (SOAR)

 Both EDR and SIEM solutions are often associated with alert fatigue and poor signal-to-noise ratios.
 SOC teams cannot effectively detect threats without these detection and analytics signals, but they can’t keep pace without automation.
 This is where SOAR comes in.
 This traditional security automation solution simplifies the incident response process, emphasizing the orchestration and automation of routine responses.
-There are many key benefits of SOAR but it’s still critical to leverage AI to augment automation while still keeping humans in the loop.
+There are many key benefits of SOAR, but these benefits can be enhanced by using an AI-enabled security automation platform to extend the impact of automation beyond SOAR use cases.

 SOAR vs XDR: Simplifying Automation